lasanthamudalige/my-arch-setup/README.md

 ## Customizing i3 setup

-### Install jetbrains-mono fonts to use in terminal and visual studio code terminal
+### Install fonts to use in terminal and visual studio code terminal
 ```
-sudo pacman -S ttf-jetbrains-mono ttf-jetbrains-mono-nerd
+sudo pacman -S ttf-jetbrains-mono-nerd ttf-fira-code
 ```

 ### Set wallpaper with nitrogen